 All school shark caught alive must be returned to the water alive.
 This is included as a condition on your fishing concession and applies to all methods in the SESSF.
 Any school shark that has been returned to the water (discarded) must be reported in your daily fishing logbooks or equivalent elog.
-Fishers are now able to include the animal life status when recording discarded school shark.
+Fishers are now able to include the animal life status and reason for discard when recording discarded school shark.
 All retained dead school shark must be reported.

-A copy of the School Shark Stock Rebuilding Strategy is available on the AFMA website ('Environment and research' - 'Protected species management' - 'Protected species' - 'Sharks' - 'School Shark Rebuilding Strategy').
+A copy of the School Shark Stock Rebuilding Strategy is available on the AFMA website ('Fisheries Management' - 'Management tools' - 'Rebuilding strategies - 'School Shark Rebuilding Strategy').

-An update of the School Shark Rebuilding Strategy is expected to occur in 2022-23.
+An update of the School Shark Rebuilding Strategy is expected to occur in 2023-24.
 A full review of the Strategy will be completed following an updated stock assessment which is scheduled for 2024 and other relevant research.
 Concession holders will be advised if there are any changes to management arrangements resulting from the review.